Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ideally, cats will have as many nipples as they have kittens.
 But in some cases, with very large litters, the kittens might outnumber the nipples.
 In this case, it is very common to have a runt that might not get as much nutrition.

 If that is the case, you might have to bottle feed and wean the kitten by hand.
 However, mothers are very resilient and resourceful.
-So, they always work to make sure each kitten is well fed.
+So, they always do their best to make sure each kitten is well fed.

 newborn kittens sucking milk